malekhnovich/baseballDataVis/README.md

 Immediately after I received the data, I knew I wanted to categorize the data based on a specific factor.
 I noticed that handedness was the only variable that could be categorized without cleaning the data.
-Initially, I decided to graph handedness of the data versus the batting average of the players in a lineplot.
+Initially, I decided to graph handedness of the data versus the total batting average of the players in a lineplot.
 After receiving feedback, I determined that this did not provide a clear visual.
 I then switched to the 'HR' attribute of the data, standing for homeruns.
 I noticed that the correlation between homeruns and handedness was more noticeable visually.
 Again, after recieving feedback I decided to change the graph type from a scatter plot to a bargraph which would depict the handedness of the batters and their average homerun output appropritely.
+At first, I wondered whether to depict the averages or the total for the handedness of the players.
+I decided to use the totals after recieving feedback because it gathered all the players together.

 <h2>Feedback</h2>